-\paragraph{Hierarchical Reinforcement Learning and Planning.} Hierarchical reinforcement learning and planning are two fundamental problems that have been studied for decades \cite{dayan1992feudal,kaelbling1993hierarchical,parr1998hierarchical,parr1998reinforcement,mcgovern1998hierarchical,sutton1998intra,precup1998multi,sutton1999between,dietterich2000hierarchical,mcgovern2001automatic} (See \cite{barto2003recent} for an overview of other earlier works on hierarchical RL and Chapter 11.2 in the book \cite{russell2016artificial} for hierarchical planning).
-After the success of deep learning \cite{lecun2015deep,goodfellow2016deep}, recent works have revisited hierarchical RL under the deep RL framework \cite{kulkarni2016hierarchical,vezhnevets2017feudal,andreas2017modular,le2018hierarchical,xu2020hierarchial} (see Chapter 11 in the review paper \cite{li2018deep} for other hierarchical deep RL literature).
-Prior theoretical attempts on hierarchical RL formulated the problem as MDP decomposition problems \cite{dean1995decomposition,singh1998dynamically,meuleau1998solving,wen2020efficiency} or solving subtasks with ``bottleneck'' states \cite{sutton1999between,mcgovern2001automatic,stolle2002learning,simsek2008skill,solway2014optimal}.
-Our result is closely related to \cite{wen2020efficiency} in the following two aspects: 1) Our one-way assumption (Assumption \ref{assump:OneWayIntermediateStates}) on the intermediate states is similar to the exit state of subMDPs (Definition 1 in \cite{wen2020efficiency}), in the sense that our one-way intermediate states can be viewed as the exit states that separate the MDP into subMDPs; 2) Our quantitative results of different MDP settings suggest that partitioning the large MDP via intermediate states and intermediate rewards generally reduce the computational complexity, which corroborates the computational efficiency of subMDPs in \cite{wen2020efficiency}.
+\paragraph{Hierarchical RL} Hierarchical reinforcement learning and planning are two fundamental problems that have been studied for decades \shortcite{dayan1992feudal,kaelbling1993hierarchical,parr1998hierarchical,parr1998reinforcement,mcgovern1998hierarchical,sutton1998intra,precup1998multi,sutton1999between,dietterich2000hierarchical,mcgovern2001automatic} (See \shortciteR{barto2003recent} for an overview of other earlier works on hierarchical RL and Chapter 11.2 in the book \shortciteR{russell2016artificial} for hierarchical planning).
+After the success of deep learning \shortcite{lecun2015deep,goodfellow2016deep}, recent works have revisited hierarchical RL under the deep RL framework \shortcite{kulkarni2016hierarchical,vezhnevets2017feudal,andreas2017modular,le2018hierarchical,xu2020hierarchial} (see Chapter 11 in the review paper \shortciteR{li2018deep} for other hierarchical deep RL literature).
+Prior theoretical attempts on hierarchical RL formulated the problem as MDP decomposition problems \shortcite{dean1995decomposition,singh1998dynamically,meuleau1998solving,wen2020efficiency} or solving subtasks with ``bottleneck'' states \shortcite{sutton1999between,mcgovern2001automatic,stolle2002learning,simsek2008skill,solway2014optimal}.
+Our result is closely related to \shortciteA{wen2020efficiency} in the following two aspects: 1) Our one-way assumption (Assumption \ref{assump:OneWayIntermediateStates}) on the intermediate states is similar to the exit state of subMDPs (Definition 1 in \shortciteR{wen2020efficiency}), in the sense that our one-way intermediate states can be viewed as the exit states that separate the MDP into subMDPs; 2) Our quantitative results of different MDP settings suggest that partitioning the large MDP via intermediate states and intermediate rewards generally reduce the computational complexity, which corroborates the computational efficiency of subMDPs in \shortciteA{wen2020efficiency}.
 Though we come to similar theoretical conclusions that intermediate rewards lead to reduced computational complexity, in this work, we simplify down the assumptions and build a theoretical framework that is well connected to practice.